 and download, complete, and submit to DASS the online application for second language substitution request.

 If English is the student's second language, there is no substitution available at an English-speaking University.

 Consideration for Tardiness/Absences (Flexible Attendance): A physical, medical, or psychiatric disability may cause a student to periodically miss classes.
 If the supporting documentation warrants, the Flexible Attendance accommodation may be authorized, asking for the instructor's consideration in excusing more than the stated, allowable number of absences for the class.
-As attendance is considered fundamental to any class and to the learning process in general, it is at the instructor's discretion as to how many absences may be allowed before the fundamental nature of the class is jeopardized.
+As attendance is considered fundamental to any class and to the learning process in general, the accommodation can be implemented differently in each courseas the essential elements and design of a course must be taken into consideration. it is at the instructor's discretion as to how many absences may be allowed before the fundamental nature of the class is jeopardized.